-Mexico’s cenotes are among the planet’s most dramatic natural geological formations, offering visitors a rare chance to dive beneath the Earth’s surface into a fascinating and seldom seen underwater world.
+Mexico’s cenotes are among the planet’s most dramatic geological formations, offering a rare chance to dive beneath the earth’s surface into a unique and seldom seen underwater world.

 What are cenotes, and how did they form?